renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/plugins.md

 A plugin can be installed using the `vul plugin install` command.
 This command takes a url and will download the plugin and install it in the plugin cache.

-Trivy adheres to the XDG specification, so the location depends on whether XDG_DATA_HOME is set.
+Vul adheres to the XDG specification, so the location depends on whether XDG_DATA_HOME is set.
-Trivy will now search XDG_DATA_HOME for the location of the Trivy plugins cache.
+Vul will now search XDG_DATA_HOME for the location of the Vul plugins cache.
 The preference order is as follows:

 - XDG_DATA_HOME if set and .vul/plugins exists within the XDG_DATA_HOME dir
 - ~/.vul/plugins

-Under the hood Trivy leverages [go-getter][go-getter] to download plugins.
+Under the hood Vul leverages [go-getter][go-getter] to download plugins.
 This means the following protocols are supported for downloading plugins:

 - OCI Registries